DPDK/dpdk/doc/guides/eventdevs/dlb2.rst

 supported by the PMD.

 Specifically, the PMD supports the following configuration sequence:

-1. Configure and start the device
+#.
+Configure and start the device

-2. Stop the device
+#.
+Stop the device

-3. (Optional) Reconfigure the device
+#.
+(Optional) Reconfigure the device
-4. (Optional) If step 3 is run:

-   a.
    Setup queue(s).
 The reconfigured queue(s) lose their previous port links.
-   b.
    The reconfigured port(s) lose their previous queue links.

-5. (Optional, only if steps 4a and 4b are run) Link port(s) to queue(s)
+   Link port(s) to queue(s)

-6. Restart the device.
-If the device is reconfigured in step 3 but one or more of its ports or queues are not, the PMD will apply their previous configuration (including port->queue links) at this time.
+#.
+Restart the device.
+If the device is reconfigured in step 3 but one or more
+   of its ports or queues are not, the PMD will apply their previous configuration (including port->queue links) at this time.

 The PMD does not support the following configuration sequences:

-1. Configure and start the device
+#.
+Configure and start the device

-2. Stop the device
+#.
+Stop the device

-3. Setup queue or setup port
+#.
+Setup queue or setup port

-4. Start the device
+#.
+Start the device

 This sequence is not supported because the event device must be reconfigured before its ports or queues can be.